In a Gist, CART Captioning for the deaf and hard of hearing.

 CART Captioning uses its own specialized software for transcribing speed speech-to-text verbatim as the speaker speaks in real time.

 CART Captioning is similar to Closed Captioning, in regards to speed of essence.
 No translation is done every word is typed as it is said.

 CART Captioners transcribers provide word-for-word text transcript for the viewer to read using a laptop or other web based devise such as an ipad or tablet.
 Any smart device that can access or view URL has the capability to be a reading device for transcription.

-How is CART different from TypeWell or C-Print?
+In a GIST..how is CART different from TypeWell Transcription,

 Who Benefits the Most From CART?